Neradon/Dasui/README.md

-# Only supporting version "2021r160 Experimental 3p5" right now
+# Only supporting version "2021r160 EV1" right now

 # DasUi
 Inofficial ChilloutVR UI modification which changes the layout and adds some small quality of life features/fixes.